wdsrx/picking_packing/README.md

 <img src="https://github.com/wdsrx/picking_packing/blob/main/screenshots/afternoon.png">

 ## Summary
-I haven't finish the analysis.
+I haven't finished the analysis.
 The comparison between before and after the dashboard was displayed in the middle of the warehouse still pending.